-Students desiring to complete a Bachelor of Arts need to meet the foreign language requirement of 12 credit hours of progressive study in a single language and additional General Education requirements.
+Students enrolled in the ADP program desiring to complete a Bachelor of Arts need to meet the foreign language requirement of 12 credit hours of progressive study in a single language and additional General Education requirements.
 Contact the Office of the Registrar for more details.